kingdido999/Front-end-Developer-Interview-Questions/README.md

 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
 * Explain "hoisting".

+Because variable declarations are processed before any code is executed, declaring a variable anywhere in the code is equivalent to declaring it at the top.
+This also means that a variable can appear to be used before it's declared.

 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?

+Attribute is in the HTML itself (of type string), whereas property belongs to DOM objects, which can be different types.

 * Why is extending built-in JavaScript objects not a good idea?
 * Difference between document load event and document DOMContentLoaded event?
 * What is the difference between `==` and `===`?